Queen Elizabeth national park

 Conclusion:

-Queen Elizabeth National Park is a must-visit destination for anyone traveling to Uganda.
+The Queen Elizabeth National Park is a must-visit destination for anyone travelling to Uganda.
 Its diverse wildlife, beautiful scenery, and rich cultural heritage make it a unique and unforgettable experience.
-The park's conservation success story is a testament to the importance of protecting our natural world and the benefits that tourism can bring to conservation efforts.
+The park’s conservation success story is a testament to the importance of protecting our natural world and the benefits that tourism can bring to conservation efforts.

 While the southern circuit is better for general game viewing with large herds of Cape buffalo.